Powerlearnproject/se-assignment-day-2-git-and-github-mutheeEverlyn/README.md

 git merge feature-branch
 If there are conflicts, Git will prompt you to resolve them before completing the merge.

-6. Delete the Merged Branch (Optional but Recommended) After merging, you can delete the branch locally: git branch -d feature-branch
+6. Delete the Merged Branch
+After merging, you can delete the branch locally: git branch -d feature-branch
 And remove it from GitHub: